Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson6.md

 </script>
 ```

-Note the path is pointing to the a file in node_modules.
+Note the path is pointing to the file in node_modules.
 You'll need to customize the second script to work with your code.

 Test your work in Node JS.
 Make a new file 'server.js'.